 Azalea Care - Start with Soil

 Should be 1/4 soil, 1/2 organic matter (peat moss, shredded oak leaves, cedar or pine bark) and 1/4 clean sand.

-This is a good time to add a slow release fertilizer into the mix.
+Add a slow release fertilizer into the mix.
 This is a good mixture for all acid loving shrubs.

-By adding 3 inches of mulch around your shrubs twice a year their roots will be protected in Winter as well as Summer.
-In addition, you will be adding organic matter to the soil.
-Let me stress the better the soil the less fertilizer required.
+By adding 3 inches of mulch around your shrubs twice a year their roots will be protected in Winter as well as Summer and you will be adding organic matter to the soil.
+The better quality the soil the less fertilizer required.

 Heavy clay soil